march-dave/react-next-anycase/README.md

 There's also a **Download** button to save the conversation as a timestamped text file.
 Each message now has a small **Copy** button that briefly shows "Copied!" after you copy its text.
 The message input supports multi-line entries; press Shift+Enter for a new line.
+Press Up-arrow in an empty input to recall your last message.
 The **Send** button stays disabled until you type a message or while waiting for a reply.
 The page title updates with the current number of messages so you can track activity from other browser tabs.
 Each message now displays a timestamp for when it was sent.